-The declaration also included an agreement by Mr T to indemnify Options against any claims etc in connection with the investment.
-Mr T signed the declaration on 20 April 2012.
-Mr C from CV4L also signed the declaration and his name was added to the space next to "Adviser Name".
+The declaration also included an agreement by Mr J to indemnify Options against any claims etc in connection with the investment.
+Mr J signed the declaration on 21 January 2013.

-Mr T was not asked to state or otherwise indicate or provide evidence to show that he was a high-net-worth individual, or sophisticated investor in the declaration, or in his SIPP application, or otherwise.
+Mr J was not asked to state or otherwise indicate or provide evidence to show that he was a high net worth individual, or sophisticated investor in the declaration, or in his SIPP application, or otherwise.